Leather Care

 How often should I oil my leather goods?

 When leather starts to feel dry or stiff, that is an indication that it is time to oil your leather.
 Different leathers will generally vary in stiffness and moisture, so pay attention to the feeling of your item when you purchase it.
 Typically veg-tan leather will need to be oiled every 3-6 months, though heavy exposure to the natural oils of your skin may extend that period.
 Heavy sun exposure or dry environments may dry leather out more quickly.
 I recommend every 6 months, or sooner if the leather feels or looks dry.
+If your leather starts cracking on the surface, it is overdue for oiling.

 How do I oil my leather goods?

 I only recommend mink oil or neatsfoot oil, but it is important to note that these oils will darken your leather.
 This is an unavoidable factor of natural vegetable tanned leather, and both tend to affect the color slightly differently.
 Both will initially darken the leather, but as it is exposed to sun mink oil will continue to darken and neatsfoot oil will lighten.
 Apply a very minimal amount of oil to a dry, clean cloth and apply to the surface of the leather.
 Allow the item 10-24 hours to soak up the oil, buff the surface with a dry, clean cloth, and enjoy.
-Again, do NOT oil suede, nubuck, waxed leather, chrome-tans, or combination-tans.
+Again, do NOT oil suede, nubuck, or waxed leather.

 What leathers should I treat differently?